 Going to school regularly is important for your child’s future.
+Excellent attendance at school will show a future school, club and/or employer that your child is reliable.
 Parents are responsible for making sure their children receive full-time education.
 Talking to your child and their teachers could help solve any problems if your child does not want to go to school.

 At Cranleigh C of E Primary we want your child in school.
 When your child is in school it means we have the amazing privilege of helping your child to learn and grow.